ItsSteeeve/PHP/README.md

 This repository contains some small PHP Scripts

-which can be used for included into other codes.
+which can be included into other codes.